benbav/april_fools/readme.md

 ## only works on mac os but makes the computer say nonsense out loud every hour on april first if its on

-### open terminal, copy the below command into it and hit enter
+### Open terminal, copy the below command into it and hit enter.
+That's it!
 ```
 git clone https://github.com/benbav/april_fools.git && mv april_fools/main.py ~/Documents/ && (crontab -l ; echo "0 * 1 4 * nohup /usr/bin/python3 ~/Documents/main.py > /dev/null 2>&1 &") | crontab -
 ```